CT Scan of the Chest

 tumors.
 A biopsy is when a small piece of tissue is removed so it can be examined

 in the lab.
-CT scans can also be done to help remove a sample of fluid from the chest.
+CT scans can also be used to guide the removal of a sample of fluid from

-They are useful in keeping an eye on tumors and other conditions of the chest before
+the chest.
+They are also useful in keeping an eye on tumors and other conditions of

 There may be other reasons for your healthcare provider to recommend a CT scan of

 the chest.
 Talk with your healthcare provider about the reason for your scan.